GiulioFischietti/auth-assignment/docs.md

 Before being persisted, each session token is hashed using SHA-256.
 Consequently, both PostgreSQL and Redis contain only the hash of the token rather than the token itself.

-When a client presents a session token, the Authentication Service hashes the received value and performs the lookup using the resulting hash.

-This approach ensures that a database leak does not immediately expose valid session credentials, as attackers cannot directly reuse the stored hashes for authentication.

 ### RSA-Signed JWT Access Tokens

 JWT access tokens are signed using the RSA asymmetric algorithm (RS256).